dangrie158/email-categorization-thesis/source/14_chapter_6.md

 [Figure @fig:extended-performace] shows the performance difference between the classifier with and without the additionally created training data over a varying size of original training data.
 As one can see, the classifier that was trained on the original and created training data has up to 15% better accuracy on the data when trained with only 20 data points.

-One can also see that when more data is available, the performance difference gets smaller and finally, the extended classifier performs worse compared to the one trained only on the original data.
+One can also see that when more data is available, the performance difference gets smaller and finally the extended classifier performs worse compared to the one trained only on the original data.

 ![Comparison of a multinomial Naive Bayes classifier when trained with and without created training data](source/figures/extended_performace.pdf "Extended classifier performance"){width=90% #fig:extended-performace}